lekhakpadmanabh/wwgd/README.md

 1. Argument mapping system to eliminate flimsy and casual answers
 2. A new kind of voting system and gamification
 3. For each question, identify most related text from Gandhi's corpus of publicly available works.

+### Credits

+* Logo Font from the folks at http://www.gandhijifont.com/